Bell OH-58 Kiowa: OH-58F

 In October 2012, the first OH-58F was finished.
 Unlike most military projects, the Army designed and built the new variant itself, which lowered development costs.
 It weighed 3590 lb, 53 lb below the target weight and about 200 lb lighter than the OH-58D.
 The weight savings are attributed to more efficient wiring and a lighter sensor.
 The first production aircraft began manufacturing in January 2013 and was handed over to the Army by year end.
 Low rate production was to start in March 2015, with the first operational squadron being fully equipped by 2016.
 The Army was to buy 368 OH-58Fs, with older OH-58 variants to be remanufactured.
-Due to battle damage and combat attrition, total OH-58F numbers would be about 321 aircraft.
+Due to battle damage and combat attrition, total OH-58F numbers were about 321 aircraft.
 The OH-58F's first flight occurred on 26 April 2013.

 The Army chose to retire the Kiowa and end the CASUP upgrades.
 CASUP and SLEP upgrades were estimated to cost $3 billion and $7 billion respectively.
-The OH-58D could do 20 percent of armed aerial scout mission requirements, the OH-58F upgrade raised that to 50 percent.
+The OH-58D could do 20 percent of armed aerial scout mission requirements.
+The OH-58F upgrade raised that to 50 percent.
 Replacing the Kiowa with Apaches and UAVs in scout roles met 80 percent of requirements.
 In early 2014, Bell received a stop-work order for the Kiowa CASUP program.

 OH-58F Block II

-OH-58X, a modified OH-58D prototype.
+An OH-58X, a modified OH-58D prototype.
 Note nose, pitch link cover and engine cowl area.

-On 14 April 2011, Bell performed the successful first flight of the OH-58F Block II variant.
+In April 2011, Bell performed the successful first flight of the OH-58F Block II variant.
 It was Bell's entry in the Armed Aerial Scout (AAS) program.
 It built on the improvements of the F-model, adding features such as the Honeywell HTS900 turboshaft engine, the transmission and main rotors of the Bell 407, and the tail and tail rotor of the Bell 427.
 Bell started flight demonstrations in October 2012.

 Bell hoped for the Army to go with their service life extension models instead of the AAS program.
 The OH-58F is an "obsolescence upgrade", while the Block II was seen as the performance upgrade.
-This gave the Army financial flexibility via the option of upgrading the Kiowa to the OH-58F and later continuing to the Block II when there were sufficient funds.
+This gave the Army financial flexibility, via the option of upgrading the Kiowa to the OH-58F and later continuing to the Block II when there were sufficient funds.

 In late 2012, the Army recommended that the AAS program proceed.
 The Army ended the AAS program in late 2013.
 In light of sequestration budget cuts in 2013, it was decided that the $16 billion cost to buy new armed scout helicopters was too great.

 Others

-The OH-58X was a modification of the fourth development OH-58D (s/n 69-16322) with partial stealth features and a chin-mounted McDonnell Douglas Electronics Systems turret as a night piloting system; including a Kodak FLIR system with a 30-degree field of view.
+The OH-58X was a modification of the fourth development OH-58D (s/n 69-16322), with partial stealth features and a chin-mounted McDonnell Douglas Electronics Systems turret as a night piloting system, including a Kodak FLIR system with a 30-degree field of view.
 Avionics systems were consolidated and moved to the nose, making room for a passenger seat in the rear.
 No aircraft were produced.